alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_01_gitlab_installation_and_configuration.md

 ```
 As you can see we setup two applications: [GitLab Runner](https://docs.gitlab.com/ce/ci/runners/) and
 [Docker](https://www.docker.com/).
 We will keep things very simple with Docker: it is
-a [very](https://docs.docker.com/engine/swarm/key-concepts/) [powerful](https://kubernetes.io/) tool, but in this
+a [very](https://docs.docker.com/engine/swarm/key-concepts/) [powerful](https://kubernetes.io/) tool, but for the moment
-tutorial we will just use it as a "super installer", for example we will not setup any tool, compiler or SDK on this
+we will just use it as a "super installer", for example we will not setup any tool, compiler or SDK on this
-runner, instead we will be lazy and let Docker to download the right [images](https://docs.docker.com/get-started/)
+machine; instead we will be lazy and let Docker to download the right [images](https://docs.docker.com/get-started/)
 for us.
 Things will become more clear later in this tutorial when we will configure our CI/CD pipeline.

 Now we need to connect the runner with GitLab: